 Bonnie’s Pond Hiking Trail is converted into a 3 km snowshoe trail during the winter season.

 Ice fishing for Lake Trout is permitted on Silent Lake during the winter season however gas–powered ice augers are not permitted.
-All anglers must use a hand-held ice auger.
-A slot limit of 50-65 cm is in place.
+Please consult the Ontario Recreational Fishing Regulations as Silent Lake has special exceptions.

 Silent Lake offers amenities including flush toilets, showers, laundry facilities, canoe/kayak rentals and a large day-use area for picnics and fun with the family.
 The Park Store located in our gatehouse is where you can purchase firewood, ice, park merchandise or a coffee to jump start your day!

-Silent Lake has two comfort stations; one in each campground.
-Each comfort station includes flush toilets, showers, laundry facilities and soft drink vending machines.
+Silent Lake has three comfort stations; one in each campground and one winterized in the day use area.
+Each comfort station includes flush toilets, showers, soft drink vending machines and laundry facilities (campground comfort stations only).

-Flush toilets are located at the comfort stations in Pincer Bay and Granite Ridge Campgrounds as well as the mini-comfort station (located in Pincer Bay Campground walk-in sites parking lot).
+Flush toilets are located at all comfort stations as well as the mini-comfort station (located in Pincer Bay Campground walk-in sites parking lot).

 The day-use area at Silent Lake offers a large grassy area for family and friends to enjoy a picnic while enjoying the view of Silent Lake.
 It has its own sandy beach and swimming platform.